frankjlin16/pathfinding-visualizer/README.md

 ## Pathfinding Visualizer

 This is a visualizer for multiple pathfinding algorithms.
 In essence, a pathfinding algorithm seeks to find the shortest path between two points.
-Additionally, this visualizer can recursively generate maze structures which creates navigational obstacles for the pathfinding algorithms, partially simulating a map application navigating the obstacles of a complex highway system or a puzzling urban sprawl.
+Additionally, this visualizer can recursively generate maze structures which creates navigational obstacles for the pathfinding algorithms, partially simulating a map application navigating the obstacles of a complex highway system or puzzling urban sprawls.

 ## Motivation